zachj1582/redux-2-afternoon/README.md

 export default function budgetReducer(state = initialState, action) {
   switch (action.type) {
     case REQUEST_BUDGET_DATA + '_PENDING':
+    // IN ORDER TO KEEP VALUES PREVIOUSLY STORED ON STATE, WE SPREAD THE CURRENT STATE OBJECT
-      return { ...state, loading: true }
+    // INTO THE RETURNED OBJECT AND UPDATE ONLY THE VALUES IN STATE WE WANT TO CHANGE return { ...state, loading: true }
     case REQUEST_BUDGET_DATA + '_FULFILLED':
       return { ...state, ...action.payload, loading: false }